ruby-concurrency/concurrent-ruby/docs-source/channel.out.md

 #     "producer 1 pushing 2",
 #     "producer 0 pushing 3",
 #     "producer 1 pushing 3",
-#     "consumer 3 got 1. payload 3 from producer 1",
 #     "consumer 0 got 1. payload 2 from producer 0",
 #     "consumer 1 got 1. payload 2 from producer 1",
-#     "consumer 2 got 1. payload 3 from producer 0"]
+#     "consumer 2 got 1. payload 3 from producer 0",
+#     "consumer 3 got 1. payload 3 from producer 1"]
 ```

 ### Synchronization of workers by passing a value